-The purpose of the Annual Meeting is to have the holders of Class A and Class B common stock vote on the election of six members of the Board of Directors (the "Common Stock Directors").
+The purpose of the Annual Meeting is to:

+- 1. have the holders of Class A and Class B common stock vote on the election of six members of the Board of Directors (the "Common Stock Directors"); and - 2. conduct an advisory vote on executive compensation.